anilkmirge/eap6-playground/README.md

 Objective: The goal of this project is to automate the process of installing, configuring and deploying applications into JBoss Enterprise Application Platform (EAP) 6.0 and above.

 Disclaimer: This project is a work in progress only and may have some glitches.
 So, please use it at your own risk.
-I will continue to update this project better and improvise through your feedback and my own development in understanding JBoss EAP 6.x and above.
+I will continue to make this project better and improvise it through your feedback and my own development in understanding JBoss EAP 6.x and above.

 Steps to get started: